RC Airplanes Simplified

 The first decision to be made is- do I join a club or will I "go it alone"?

-The many advantages of joining a club are described on this page-"RC Airplane Clubs"-to visit this page please click here.
+The many advantages of joining a club are described on this page-RC Airplane Clubs.

 If you decide to learn on your own, then please, please, buy yourself a decent simulator and PRACTICE on this, until it becomes second nature for you to successfully take-off and land.

-For complete information on the RC Flight Simulator, please click here.
+Visit this page for complete information on the RC Flight Simulator

 Please note that I strongly recommend you purchase a good simulator for both methods of RC airplane training.